 The Texas Tech University STEM Center for Outreach, Research & Education and the Lubbock Independent School District are joining forces again to host the 2015 Middle School STEM Challenge.
 The Challenge pits ten LISD middle schools against each other in a weeklong competition to design and build machines inspired by Rube Goldberg, the Pulitzer Prize winning cartoonist.

 Each school sends a science teacher and four students to represent their campus in the competition.
 Texas Tech provides one undergraduate student to join each team in addition to providing a few "experts" to guide the teams throughout the week.
 The Challenge culminates in a final competition held at the LISD Byron Martin Advanced Learning Center where the machines are put to the test in front of a panel of Texas Tech professors, staff, and other community supporters.

-For more information, e-mail Levi Johnson, Senior Project Administrator, TTU STEM-CORE.
+For more information, e-mail Jessica Spott, Senior Project Administrator, TTU STEM-CORE.